lgalke/al-folio/_posts/2019-07-11-the-lottery-ticket-hypothesis.md

 Researchers start to quantify the effort to train these large-scale models in
 \$\$\$ on cloud computing platforms and also in carbon emissions.

-After training, however, large parts of these large-scale models can be pruned away without harming the accuracy of the model[^imp].
+After training, however, large parts of large-scale models can be pruned away without harming the accuracy of the model[^imp].
+Pruning techniques date back to 1992.
+The motivation for pruning is to reduce the model size, and thus, space requirements and the energy consumption.
+There are several pruning techniques.
+Magnitude pruning, for instance, prunes away those weights that have the lowest magnitude, and therefore, the lowest effect on the network output[^imp].

 The common experience until now was that the pruned networks cannot be trained from scratch.
 Now, the lottery ticket hypothesis[^lth] (LTH) comes in, which states small sub-networks exist that -- when trained in isolation -- do achieve the same accuracy in the same training time as their large-scale counterparts.
 Why is this important?
 The LTH suggests that it is not necessary to train a full-model, if only we could identify winning tickets early during training.
 This could save us wallets of \$\$\$ and tons of carbon emissions.

 #### Outline

-* Background: Pruning
-* The initialization lottery, winning tickets, and how to find them
+* The Lottery Ticket Hypothesis
-* Do winning tickets transfer?
+* How to find winning tickets
 * [TL;DR](#tldr)

-### Background: Pruning

-The key idea of pruning is to remove connections within a neural net without harming its accuracy.
-Pruning techniques date back to 1992.
-The motivation for pruning is to reduce the model size, and thus, space requirements and the energy consumption.
-There are several pruning techniques.
-Magnitude pruning, for instance, prunes away those weights that have the lowest magnitude, and therefore, the lowest effect on the network output[^imp].

-### The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks[^lth]
+## the lottery ticket hypothesis[^lth]

 Over-parametrization plays a key role in deep learning.
 Despite the common fear that over-parametrized models tend to overfit, research shows that